Junglezen Sheru

-The book Junglezen Sheru written by Samarpan (Swami Samarpanananda) is the story of the physical, mental and emotional growth of an orphan lion cub who refuses to accept, till last, that he is a lion.
+The book Junglezen Sheru, written by Swami Samarpanananda, tells the story of an orphan lion cub who, until the very end, refuses to accept that he is a lion.
+The narrative explores the cub's physical, mental, and emotional growth.

-The book is being used in seminars of management courses at IIMA and in discussions of spirituality forums.
+The book is used in management seminars at IIMA and discussed in spirituality forums.

-It is a layered story with different implications.
-Each chapter of the book is preceded by teachings taken from The Bible, Acharya Shankara, Kathopanishad, Swami Vivekananda and Chhandogya Upanishad.
-In the book, these teachings brings forth three messages for mankind.
+It is a layered story with various implications.
+Each chapter of the book is preceded by teachings from the Bible, Acharya Shankara, the Kathopanishad, Swami Vivekananda, and the Chhandogya Upanishad.
+These teachings present three messages for mankind.